Trading Up

 Firstly, not every startup is built to be sold.

 In fact, it’s a mistake to think that a founder can just choose to sell their company on demand, at anything more than a fire sale price.
-That’s not normally how it works in my experience: companies are bought.
-It’s hard to create a product or service that anybody want to buy and, likewise, it’s hard to build a company that anybody wants to buy.
-If you are able to create a company that is growing fast enough and/or making enough profit then it’s likely you can find somebody who will be interested in owning a piece of it, if and when you choose to look.3 But, only if!
+That’s not how it works.
+Companies are bought.
+It’s hard to create a product or service that anybody wants to buy.
+Likewise, it’s hard to build a company that anybody wants to buy.
+If we create a company that grows fast and/or makes enough profit then it’s likely we can find somebody who will be interested in owning a piece of it if and when we choose to look.
+But only if.

-Thirdly, we seem to get very confused about how to feel about local companies that are sold to international buyers …
+Thirdly, we get very confused about how to feel about local companies that are sold to international buyers …

 Ownership is complicated.

-It’s useful to remember that every sale is also a purchase.4
+It’s useful to remember that every sale is also a purchase.

-For every founder or investor you hear describing their “exit” there is a new owner on the other side of that transaction making a purchase.
+For every founder or investor we hear describing their “exit” there is a new owner on the other side of that transaction making a purchase.

-However, despite this, we tend to be quite absolutist: we consider a company started in New Zealand a local company, right up until the day it is acquired, at which point it becomes a foreign company.
+However, despite this, we are quite absolutist: we consider a company started in New Zealand a local company, right up until the day it is acquired, at which point it becomes a foreign company.

 Perhaps some examples would help to demonstrate the flaws in this?

-I was one of the initial investors in Vend, so have some insight to the details.
-The first time a share of Vend was sold to an international buyer was in 2011, when Point Nine (based in Berlin in Germany) led the first substantial investment round.
-This pattern was repeated multiple times, as over the following years Square Peg (based in Melbourne in Australia), Valar Ventures (based in San Francisco in the USA) and Qualgro (based in Singapore) all led subsequent investment rounds.
-And those are only the lead investors, there were many other smaller investors based all around the world (including some in New Zealand!) who contributed more than $70 million of capital during this time to fuel the growth (which is a fancy way of saying: paid for payroll and rent).
-By my rough calculations at the time of the “sale” to Lightspeed in 2021 just over 50% of the shareholders by value were based in New Zealand.
+The first time a share of Vend was sold to an international buyer was in 2011, when Point Nine (based in Berlin) led the first substantial investment round.
+This pattern was repeated multiple times, as over the following years Square Peg (Melbourne), Valar Ventures (San Francisco) and Qualgro (Singapore) all led subsequent investment rounds.
+And those are only the lead investors, there were many other smaller investors from all over the world (including some from New Zealand) who contributed more than $70 million of capital during this time to fuel the growth.
+At the time of the “sale” to Lightspeed in 2021 just over 50% of the shareholders by value were New Zealanders.

-I wasn’t an investor in Seequent, so don’t know their story so well, but did note that at the time of their acquisition the NZ Herald reported they were 75% owned by Accel KKR (a private equity fund based in the US), who announced their investment in 2018.
-Seequent started with one employee in 2004, and grew to over 430 employees by the time it was acquired, with ~170 of those positions based in New Zealand.
+I wasn’t an investor in Seequent, so don’t know their story so well, but did note that at the time of their acquisition it was reported that they were 75% owned by Accel KKR (a private equity fund based in the US),3 who announced their investment in 2018.4 Seequent started with one employee in 2004, and grew to over 430 employees by the time it was acquired, with ~170 of those positions based in New Zealand.

 The important number in each of these exits is not the headline sale price, or even the portion of capital that was returned to New Zealanders, but rather the gains or difference between the amount invested and the amount returned.
 That’s much more difficult to calculate from the outside looking in, so it is very rarely reported.

-But, if our goal is to recycle capital then we should probably be more accurate in how we think about that flow of capital.
+If our goal is to recycle capital then we should be more accurate in how we think about that flow of capital.

 Perhaps part of the reason we feel conflicted in these situations is that we are all naturally proud when a company started in New Zealand grows to be successful.
 We enjoy being part of the same ecosystem.

-We feel a wide and collective ownership of these companies that do well, even though actually the ownership of each individual company is limited and private.
+We feel a sense of collective ownership of these companies that do well, even though the actual ownership is limited and private.
 Often it’s a mixture of local and international investors and local and international staff.
-A sale is usually a good outcome for most if not all of those people.
+A sale is usually a good outcome for those people.

 We are seemingly happy to gift public money to help companies grow, but when a company is acquired the value created from that growth flows mostly to the private owners.